JanssenProject/jans/docs/cedarling/cedarling-policy-store.md

 }
 ```

-The `name` field ensures predictable and secure token entity naming in the policy evaluation context.
+**Note**: The `name` field ensures predictable and secure token entity naming in the policy evaluation context.
+And is used as **namespace** for `TrustedIssuer` cedar type.

 ## Policy and Schema Authoring

-You can hand create your Cedar policies and schema in
+You can manually create your Cedar policies and schema in
 [Visual Studio](https://marketplace.visualstudio.com/items?itemName=cedar-policy.vscode-cedar).
 Make sure you run the cedar command line tool to validate both your schema and policies.